zen-star/test/playground/readme.txt

-Git is a distributed version control system.
+Git is a version control system.
-GIt is free software.
+GIt is free software
-test line